 It’s amazing how little we know about something we use for more than 10 hours a day! – We’re just scraping the surface when it comes to incredible facts about the Internet, but now you can go and dazzle your friends with your new-found knowledge.
 Next time you are sat with a beer we expect you to show off that the Internet was invented in a beer garden.
 Next time you Google something you can think about your search joining the 3.5 billion other searches being performed that day.

 The Internet is a vast place – watch this space for more Internet facts from Fing in the future.

 Founded in 2009, Fing develops IoT technology for network scanning, network security, device identification and WiFi troubleshooting.
 Fingbox, it’s affordable home network security toolkit brings homes simple network security and troubleshooting features at an affordable price point.
-For professionals the Fing team also produces an advanced remote network monitoring software which is used by IT professionals and Integration Companies in over 90+ countries.
 It’s Fing app is the most downloaded free network scanner app for iOS and Android which has shown impressive Internet of Things growth metrics including more than 15 million downloads and discovery of over 3 billion connected devices.